-A landlord and tenant should agree how they will contact each other when they need to send something, such as a tenant agreement or legal notice.
+A landlord and tenant with a private residential tenancy should agree how they will contact each other when they need to send something, such as a tenancy agreement or legal notice.

 A legal notice could be: